Learning at Little Eaton

 Subject Specific Information

-The teaching of English is structured from the National Curriculum and we use a wide range of materials to enhance the delivery of quality first teaching.
+The teaching of English is structured from the National Curriculum and we use a range of methods, including talk for writing, and materials to enhance the delivery of quality first teaching.
 We also adopt a cross-curricular approach to literacy, which means that opportunities are taken to make meaningful links with other curriculum areas.
 For example, this could be writing a set of instructions in Design Technology, or writing a diary entry or letter from a particular character in History.
 Pupils in Foundation and KS1 are taught phonics, using the Letters and Sounds framework and their attainment and progress is monitored on a tracking grid.
 Children’s progress in literacy is monitored through termly Pupil Progress Meetings.
 Subject Leader Mrs. Gardiner.

 The teaching of Science has been planned to ensure that the relevant scientific skills for each year group are taught through a series of topics.
 Scientific Enquiry is a particularly important element, which is taught throughout the school each term.
 During Year 6, all areas are revised to ensure that pupils are familiar with each topic in preparation for end of Key Stage Assessments.
 Subject Leader Mr. Thomasson.

-Information Communication Technology (ICT) teaching is structured from the Knowsley Framework for ICT, which ensures a progression of skills as children move through the primary phase.
-An emphasis is always places upon the meaningful and contextualised application of the children’s skills.
-Subject Leader Mrs. Waller.
+Information Communication Technology (ICT) teaching is structured to ensure a progression of skills as children move through the primary phase.
+An emphasis is always placed upon the meaningful and contextualised application of the children’s skills.
+We also emphasise the importance of Digital literacy including how to behave when using the Internet and how to keep yourself safe.
+Subject Leader Ms. Waller.

 Religious Education is provided by following the Derbyshire Agreed Syllabus.
 Through the use of the Syllabus we use RE to enable our pupils to gain insights and knowledge to equip them as responsible members in our society.
 The Syllabus we follow encourages pupils to discover more about religion and world views on a range of topics.
 They are encouraged to express ideas and insights into key questions which face all human beings as we travel through life.
 Subject Leader Miss Theobald.